jsfakianos/Nothing-Knew/README.md

 **can the model learn to draw**

 What would happen if we made the image a little more complicated.
 At least complicated in the sense that some different edges (straight) and corners are introduced, and we introduce them so that they overlay the original circles?
 The model basically learns to produce a similar output, at the same rate as when the simpler input was provided.
-The difference in the loss value is larger when fed the more complicated image, but this seems to due to the greater number of edges in the latter image.
+The difference in the loss value is larger when fed the more complicated image, but this seems to be due to the greater number of edges in the latter image.
 The output images are fuzzy at edges in pictures.
 More edges leads to more fuzziness, which leads to higher loss value.
 We used the same learning rate here (learning rate = 0.0001) as shown in the similar animations above, and will stick with that value unless noted.

 ![Conv3 image 3](/Network_02/conv1e4compl.gif "convolution layer mural evolution")
 ![Output image 3](/Network_02/output1e4compl.gif "more complicated input")